shivannis/xandr-docs-public/xandr-docs/articles/monetize/testing-client-side-impression-tracking.md

 ## What is parsing & why do I care?

-Parsing is an action taken by the publisher's server that divides out the response provided by Xandr into different pieces prior to delivering the content.
+Parsing is an action taken by the publisher's server that divides out the response provided by Microsoft Advertising into different pieces prior to delivering the content.

-For example, a publisher may separate out the creative image and landing page from the Xandr "`content`" field prior to delivering.
+For example, a publisher may separate out the creative image and landing page from the Microsoft Advertising "`content`" field prior to delivering.
 This is a common tactic for publishers that have feature phone inventory or do not support JavaScript.

 It has been found that most publishers that parse can **not** support a response where the pixel is appended to the end of the "`content`" field (Default Implementation).
 This occurs because the publisher parses the "`content`" and drops the impression tracking pixel.
-This results in impression volumes dropping to zero within Xandr.
+This results in impression volumes dropping to zero within Microsoft Advertising.

 ## How do I test?